srenault/sebastien-renault/posts/typescript.markdown

 ### How does it work ?
 In order to type all the existing Javascript code, Typescript introduce something called "declaration files (*.d.ts)".
-A declaration file is a file where you transpose your Javascript code into Typescript definitions of objects, functions, classes and interfaces.
+A declaration file is a file where you transpose your Javascript code into Typescript definitions.
 In that way, Typescript is able to perform type checking on Javascript code.
-On this [repository](https://github.com/borisyankov/DefinitelyTyped), you can find a lot of declaration files for many libraries.
+This [repository](https://github.com/borisyankov/DefinitelyTyped) hosts a lot of declaration files for many libraries.

-By default, Typescript use a declaration file named "lib.d.ts".
+Something else you have to know is that under the hood, Typescript use a declaration file named "lib.d.ts".
 It's role is to type all the ECMAScript APIs (Window, Object, Function etc...).
 I will tell you more about this file in the following paragraph.